 (Bart) I did go into the flight deck, as I served them their food, but was busy on both sectors.
 As demonstrated by my reviews, I have never had an issue with other colleagues or OBM.
 Laurence clearly had an issue with me from the start.
 Bullying; inappropriate / derogatory comments about my performance.

 (Laurence) Bart says he served the flight crew their food which isn’t true.
-On the outbound sector he was working in a full Premium cabin so definitely didn’t serve them.
-On the inbound he didn’t serve them either because he struggled to keep up with the service and was involved in duties in the cabin for some time after the service finished.
+On the outbound sector he was working in a full Premium cabin so wouldn’t have had time to serve them.
+On the inbound flight he didn’t serve them either because he struggled to keep up with the service and was involved in duties in the cabin for some time after the service finished.

-I don’t recall who served them dinner but I cleared their trays away and served them dessert.
+I don’t recall who served the flight crew dinner but I cleared their trays away and served them dessert.
 Evidence of this has been provided.

-That only leaves breakfast and there’s absolutely no way he could have served that.
+That only leaves breakfast and there’s no way Bart could have served that.

-I’m sure contact with the captain and first officer will confirm how often he went in to see them.
-The photo they both have of us all in the hotel lobby will remind them who he is.
+I’m sure contact with the Captain and First Officer will confirm how often Bart went in to see them.
+The photo they both have of us all in the hotel lobby will remind them of who he is.

 (from the appraisal) Bart asked me to do a screen reset (resetting an entertainment screen when it’s not working properly) during the early part of the inbound flight.
 He said he didn’t know how to do it.
 He was shown by another crew member.
 If he’s unsure how to do something he should ask to be shown, that’s how you learn.

 (Bart) This statement is contradictory.
 I asked Laurence as I believed it would show him I would like to learn something from him.
 Instead he asked Katrina to show me, and when I watch I remembered how to do it anyway.

 (from the appraisal) Bart comes across as confident and relaxed in his role but needs to be giving a great deal more in order to achieve the standard of service that is expected of him.